HenriquesLee/Modular-Expert-System/README.md

 3. **Querying:** Ask questions related to the content of the PDFs, and the system will provide accurate responses based on the processed data.

-4. **Offline Operation:** Enjoy the convenience of offline operation without the need for external services or keys.

 ### Example Queries: